technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 02/Lab02.md

     - **Name** - !!New file tracker agent!!

-    - **Description** - !!This agent will update the File details tracker placed in the OneDrive, each time a new file is created in the OneDrive
+    - **Description** - !!This agent will update the File details tracker placed in the OneDrive, each time a new file is created in the OneDrive!!

     ![](./media/image16.png)